pedronachtigall/ToxCodAn/Guide/README.md

 If assembly was perfect, then each contig would represent a complete transcript with a start and stop codon.
 Unfortunately, this is not the case.
 The transcripts are actually “hidden” within the contigs.
 Therefore, we need to identify the correct start/stop codons inside our contigs.

 There can be multiple start/stops in each contig and these are known as the “Open Reading Frames” or ORFs.
-[Venomancer](#Venomancer) attempts to automate the identification of the correct ORF or coding sequence (CDS), but now you get to experience it for yourself and gain an understanding for why automating CDS identification is so challenging.
+[ToxCodAn](#ToxCodAn) attempts to automate the identification of the correct ORF or coding sequence (CDS), but now you get to experience it for yourself and gain an understanding for why automating CDS identification is so challenging.

 Select all your contigs and go to the `Annotate & Predict` menu and and choose `Find ORFs`.
 Choose the following options: